What is the SWIFT system? How it works and what it means for global payments

 Do all banks use SWIFT?

 Most banks have a SWIFT code, but it’s not a guarantee.
 Smaller banks and credit unions might not connect to the SWIFT network or use international routing codes.
-It’s a good idea to double-check that your bank and the recipient’s bank supports SWIFT transfers.
+It’s a good idea to double-check that your bank and the recipient’s bank support SWIFT transfers.

 How many banks are connected to the SWIFT network?